 CBCT is a faster, safer and more advanced form of the regular computed tomography (CT) scan.
 At our dental clinic – All About Smiles in San Antonio, TX; it helps us get a clear image of the anatomy of your mouth and jaw, so we can pinpoint any issues affecting your oral health.

-CBCT technology generates sophisticated 3-D scans of dental structure, nerve paths, bones and soft tissues.
+CBCT technology generates sophisticated 3-D scans of dental structures, nerve pathways, bones and soft tissues.
 The cone beam allows for more detailed, high quality images which, in turn, allow for better diagnosis and treatment.

 What is CBCT?

-A CT scan delivers clear and digitized images of bones, tissues and nerves, using specialized X-ray equipment connected to a digital computer, to produce detailed, cross-sectional scans of the body’s interior structure.
+A CT scan delivers clear and digitized images of bones, tissues and nerve pathways, using specialized X-ray equipment connected to a digital computer, to produce detailed, cross-sectional scans of the body’s interior structure.
 The procedure is also known as computerized axial tomography (CAT).

 A CBCT (Cone Beam Computed Tomography) is an advancement of the CT scan, used where traditional X-rays produce insufficient or inconclusive results.
 In dentistry, CBCT takes detailed images of your oral framework, which are used for treating disorders in the jaw and bony structure of your face.